 The appearance of the girl in the green dress (theorised by some to be Su-yeon, and is most likely the girl under the sink, due to the fact that they seem to be wearing the same dress) during the "girl under the sink" scene could be considered this, as she initially appears behind Eun-ju for a few seconds before the shot changes.

-Jump Scare: Quite a few of them.
-A good example would be when the girl under the sink grabs Eun-ju's wrist.
+The scene where the girl under the sink grabs Eun-ju's wrist.
 The audience knows that something is going to happen, but it doesn't make the scene any less tense.

 Kick the Dog: Eun-ju's treatment of Su-yeon, both real and imagined.